Google warns Chrome users browser has been hacked - NewsBreak

 ( NewsNation ) — If you use Google Chrome as an internet browser, beware: Your information could be compromised.

-Google issued an alert warning billions of Chrome users that the browser has been successfully targeted by hackers, and listed 30 security flaws, including seven deemed to have a “High” threat level.Recession?
-Inflation?
-Making sense of US economy
+Google issued an alert warning billions of Chrome users that the browser has been successfully targeted by hackers, and listed 30 security flaws, including seven deemed to have a “High” threat level.Florida is least affordable place to live in US, reports say

 The tech company is now releasing an update within the next few days to fix the bugs, which affect Windows, macOS and Linux, according to the company’s statement.